tweag/skyscope/README.md

 If either of these commands fail (e.g. because some matching targets are broken) the import will still continue, but the additional context will be missing.
-In this situation you can use the `--aquery` and `--query` parameters to specify the queries Skyscope should run:[^1]
+In this situation you can use the `--aquery` and `--query` parameters to specify the queries Skyscope should run:

 ```bash
 skyscope import --query='//src/...' --aquery='//src/main/...'